Secure Your Nonprofit Tax-Exempt Status with this Step-by-step Guide

 How do I register a non-profit organization in the US?

-To register a non-profit organization in the US, you need to determine the type of non-profit you want to establish, create a mission statement, choose a unique name, appoint a board of directors, and apply for federal tax-exempt status with the IRS by filing Form 1023 or 1023-EZ.
+To register a nonprofit in the US, determine your nonprofit’s type, create a mission statement, choose a unique name, appoint a board of directors, and apply for federal tax-exempt status by filing Form 1023 or 1023-EZ.

 How much does it cost to start a nonprofit in Oregon?